• Address: PO BOX 334, 32 LAFAYETTE AVE., LEWIS RUN, PA 16738

 Similar to how using Wikipedia as a source without fact-checking isn’t wise, asking AI to be the sole source of in-depth information on a specific topic isn’t gonna fly with Google.

-Making an AI platform your “in-house expert” isn’t just an issue of accuracy.
+Making an AI platform your “in-house expert” isn’t just an accuracy issue.
 The purpose of most B2B marketing content is to get it ranking in Google search results for relevant terms your ideal customers are using.
 Google is transparent about the fact that it uses E-E-A-T guidelines as a major factor in whether it ranks your webpage highly or poorly.

-Authoritativeness The site or author demonstrates credibility and and thought leadership in the specific subject matter.
+The site or author demonstrates credibility and thought leadership in the specific subject matter.

 Using AI for marketing means you have another tool at your disposal, but it does not provide a replacement for colleagues.
 Your in-house engineering, technology, and leadership experts remain valuable to the content creation process.
-They can offer specific examples and niche solutions AI can’t – robots won’t be replacing their experience and understanding anytime soon.
+They can offer specific examples and niche solutions AI can’t.
+Robots won’t replace their experience and understanding anytime soon.

 2. Don’t Trust AI with Proprietary Information

-AI models continue to learn, with the intent to provide better support and results.
+AI models continue to learn and evolve in their quest to provide better support and results.
 With that in mind, it makes sense that feeding information into an AI is one of the primary ways the system “learns” and improves itself over time.

-However, feeding an AI data that you don’t want publicly shared is a good way to lose control of that information.
-Examples include:
+However, feeding an AI data you don’t want publicly shared is a good way to lose control of that information.

 • Personal & financial information (i.e. logins and credit card #s)